China Unveils Fresh Stimulus To Boost Ailing Economy

-The world's second-largest economy has yet to achieve a highly anticipated post-pandemic recovery and the government has set a goal of five percent growth in 2024 -- an objective analysts say is optimistic given the headwinds it is facing.
+The world's second-largest economy has yet to achieve a highly anticipated post-pandemic recovery and the government has set a goal of 5 per cent growth in 2024 - an objective analysts say is optimistic given the headwinds it is facing.

 The moves represent "the most significant... stimulus package since the early days of the pandemic", said Julian Evans-Pritchard, head of China economics at Capital Economics.